 Every state has different laws when it comes to child support.
 You need to ask an attorney in your state.
 You can contact your town hall or your state house and ask for an attorney that will answer your question pro bono.
 Or even ask someone at a law library at the University of Florida.
 To give you an example of how laws are different in each state.
 In my my state, if you live across the state line in the adjoining state but work in my state you have to pay state income taxes as well as your wife who does not live or work in my state.
 This law has been fought all the way to the Supreme Court and has been ruled in favor of the state in which I live.

 Only he has to pay for his children and not anyone else even if your are married.
 It is based on his wages alone doesn't matter what state you live in.
-If he fails to pay court appointed child support and files income tax.
-Yes it could be garnished and given to his ex.
-I know this from experience of my ex who thought he could get way with not paying child support.

 In the state of Oregon, my sister got divorced but stayed living with a man because they stated to her that because she took his last name she could be held liable for his child support and they could garnish her wages; she divorced but let few know the real story.
 They stayed living together.